apache/trafficcontrol/blueprints/flexible-topologies.md

 ### Upgrade Impact

-This feature will require a database migration to create new tables and add a new field to the `deliveryservice` table, but existing data does not need to be modified or migrated.
+This feature will require a database migration to create new tables and add new fields to the `deliveryservice` table, but existing data does not need to be modified or migrated.
 Therefore, rolling back the database migration will not cause any data loss until Topologies are actually created and assigned.
 Additionally, since this feature will not remove any existing tables or columns, the new database schema should be backwards-compatible with the previous version of Traffic Ops.
 However, this blueprint cannot make any claim as to the backwards-compatibility of schema changes required by *other* features, which would affect the overall backwards-compatibility of the entire release.

 This feature will not require components to be upgraded in a specific order, and no special manual steps will be required before, during, or after the upgrade is done.